 When emailing customers (or anyone for that matter), the structure is important.
 You’ll want to begin every email by greeting the customer in a friendly manner.

 Next comes the body of the email; it’s where the subject matter goes.
 If you’re replying to a customer’s question, avoid one-word answers.
 This is especially true if the customer is following up after the job to address a problem that occurred on the move day.

 If a customer asks whether a missing piece of furniture has been found, you wouldn’t want to just reply “no.” Instead, begin by apologizing, and following up with a solution.
 In a scenario where something is missing, you can let the customer know you’ll check the truck and get back to them in no later than 24 hours.

 Alternatively, maybe a customer sends an email asking about a missing item that you just found.
 In this case, you can again apologize for any inconvenience, and ask when the best time to deliver the item would be.
 Friendly, proactive communication is the best approach.

-When signing off at the end of your emails, include your name (even if you’re not sending the email from a shared account such as [email protected], or [email protected], etc.).
+When signing off at the end of your emails, include your name (even if you’re not sending the email from a shared account such as sales@, or ops@, etc.).
 For example:

 Moving Company Name